justinleahy/rust-personal-finances/README.md

 This program will have statistical analysis tools.
 I want to be able to understand all aspects of my financial situation.

+There should be a UI associated with this step where you can select time periods to see how much money was received vs spent.
+YTD time period, last month, last year, last week, preferably completely customizable.

+Security, there should be an update focused on implementing security across the whole platform.
+Right now there will be no security because this will be hosted by myself.
+Only certain internal IP addresses will be able to access the server.

 ## Issues

-If there are any mathematical calucation discrepencies please submit an issue because I want this to work 100% of the time.
+If there are any mathematical calculation discrepancies please submit an issue because I want this to work 100% of the time.